 - Implied in certain English translations of the Homeric Hymn to Demeter, who call her "buxom wife"note

 - Surprisingly the goddess Artemis is this.
-In one epic poem, the Dionysiaca, a nymph named Aura spends a good while describing how large, sensual and voluptuous her breast is.
+In one epic poem, the Dionysiaca, a nymph named Aura spends a good while describing how large, sensual, and voluptuous her chest is.
 Aura concludes that with boobs like that, Artemis cannot possibly be a virgin.

 - The Bible:

 - The Song of Songs comments on the beloved's breasts a few times - "How beautiful and pleasant you are, O loved one, with all your delights!
 Your stature is like a palm tree, and your breasts are like its clusters."
 (Songs 7:6-7) being one instance.

 - The Book of Proverbs proclaims "Let her [your wife's] breasts fill you at all times with delight" (5:18)

 - This constituted part of the "Bally look," or at least what the higher-ups at Bally-Williams thought should be incorporated into pinball machines, as pinball artist Greg Freres pointed out in an interview.
 This is the reason why large-breasted women were so common in pinball machine artwork from the '70s to the early 2000s.

 - Invoked with the Mellon sisters in Whoa Nellie!
 Big Juicy Melons, as the buxom girls attract lots of admiring attention from all of the men passing by.